What is tax loss harvesting?

 Example scenario

-- If an individual earns ₹1 lakh in Short-Term Capital Gains (STCG) this year, they must pay 15% of this amount as taxes, which amounts to ₹15,000.
+- An individual earns ₹1 lakh in Short-Term Capital Gains (STCG) this year.

 While there is no explicit regulation in India that disallows tax loss harvesting, in the US, if stocks are sold and bought back within 30 days just to reduce taxes on realised gains, they are called wash sales, and taxes are disallowed to be offset.
 It is advisable for clients trading and investing in India to consult a Chartered Accountant (CA) while filing income tax returns, as they could potentially be questioned by the income tax authorities during tax scrutiny if the same stock is sold and bought back to save on the taxes.